SFDO-Tooling/CumulusCI/cli/README.md

                            url.
 Example: http://127.0.0.1:4444/wd/hub
       --create-release     If set, creates a release in Github which also creates a tag
+      --package TEXT       By default, the package name will be parsed from the cumulusci.properties file in the repo.
+Use the package option to override the package name.
       --help               Show this message and exit.

 ## (github) Github Scripts